Manufactured Home Installation licenses and certificates expire on September 30 of even years (e.g., 2018, 2020).

 You are also required to have at least $100,000 in liability insurance and a surety bond or irrevocable letter of credit of at least $10,000.
 See Section 3.0.

-To maintain your license/certification in inactive status, you must renew it.
-However, you may renew an inactive license/certification one time only.
-To renew, you must complete the required CE.
-Section 8.0 of the Board's Rules and Regulations explains the CE requirements.
+To maintain your license/certificate in inactive status, you must renew it.
+However, you may renew an inactive license/certificate one time only.
+To renew, you must complete the required CE explained in Section 8.0 of the Board’s Rules and Regulations.

-To resume working in Delaware, you must reactivate the license/certification.
-See Section 7.0 of the Board's Rules and Regulations.
+To resume working in Delaware, you must reactivate the license/certificate.
+See Section 7.0 of the Board’s Rules and Regulations.

-If you do not complete renewal by the expiration date, your license/certification will lapse.
-It is illegal to practice in Delaware while your license/certification is lapsed.
+If you do not complete renewal by the expiration date, your license/certificate will lapse.
+It is illegal to practice in Delaware while your license/certificate is lapsed.

-If you fail to renew by the end of the one-year period, your license/certification will terminate.
-To resume practicing in Delaware, you must reapply.
+If you fail to renew by the end of the one-year period, your license/certificate will terminate.
+To resume practicing in Delaware after termination, you must reapply.